eEuPsOaHc/TutboTitan/README.md

 Inspired by the need for performance optimization in low-end systems.
-Unleash the full potential of your PC with TurboTitan! 🚀
+Unleash the full potential of your PC with TurboTitan! 🚀 *By executing this script, you confirm that you have read and understood the disclaimer and accept full responsibility for any outcomes.
+If you do not agree, do not run this script.*